oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 ### Build and Run with Optimization Level 1

-Level 1 (`O1`) enables optimizations for speed and disables some optimizations that increase code size and affect speed.
+Optimization level 1 (`O1`) enables optimizations for speed and disables some optimizations that increase code size and affect speed.

 #### Linux
 1. Change to the sample directory.
 2. Using your favorite editor, open the `Makefile` file.
 3. Uncomment the line for `-O1`.
 4. Save the change.
 Your final version should resemble the following example:
    ```
    #FC = ifx -O0